 Unused Sick Days

 The Board shall compensate certified employees only upon initial retirement, regardless of whether the previous position was classified or certified, or their estate, for each unused sick day at the rate of 30% of the daily salary.
 This calculation is based on the employee's last annual salary.
-For personnel who begin employment with a local school district on or after July 1, 2008, unused sick leave days to be recognized in calculating reimbursement under KRS 161.155 shall not exceed 300 days.1
+For personnel who begin employment with a local school district on or after July 1, 2008, unused sick leave days to be recognized in calculating reimbursement under KRS 161.155 shall not exceed 300 days.
+For personnel who become members of the Teachers’ Retirement System on or after January 1, 2022, payment for unused sick leave days shall not be incorporated into the annual compensation used to calculate the retirement allowance in the foundational benefit but may be deposited into the member’s supplemental benefit component.1

 The District shall provide compensation for unused sick leave days when the employee provides proof s/he qualifies as an annuitant who will receive a retirement or disability allowance from the Teachers’ Retirement System.
 Upon death of an employee in active contributing status who was eligible to retire by reason of service, the District shall compensate the estate of the employee.
 An individual who has previously retired from the County Employees Retirement System or the Teachers’ Retirement System within this district or any other district is not eligible for compensation for unused sick days in the event of subsequent retirement regardless of personnel classification.